PlatypusNYC/PlatypusNYC.github.io/_posts/2020-09-25-riots_n_rvn.md

 Join us for a reading and discussion of the article [“Republicans and riots: The Left in death, 1992 and 2020”](https://platypus1917.org/2020/07/01/republicans-and-riots/) by Chris Cutrone (Platypus Review, July 2020).

 Presenter: NYU & Columbia Platypus
 Location: https://columbiauniversity.zoom.us/j/93723786770

-Details on how to join will be added to this page closer to the time of the event.